 The Erasmus+ grant is awarded in addition to any student finance that you are eligible for.
 Read more about student finance on a placement abroad year on the tuition fees and loans page.

-In addition to the Erasmus+ grant, students from disadvantaged backgrounds receive an additional ‘widening participation’ monthly supplementary grant of €120 (Erasmus+ study placements) or €20 (Erasmus+ work placements) who can demonstrate that their household income is £25,000 or less.
+In addition to the Erasmus+ grant, students from under represented backgrounds receive an additional ‘widening participation’ monthly supplementary grant of €120 (Erasmus+ study placements) or €20 (Erasmus+ work placements) who can demonstrate that their household income is £25,000 or less.

 If you are a student with a physical, mental or health-related condition that would make your participation in Erasmus+ impossible without extra financial support, you can apply for an additional 'Erasmus+ special needs support grant' to help finance extra costs associated with your condition.
 This grant is intended to help you take full advantage of an Erasmus+ mobility experience.
 Examples of areas eligible for support include (but are not limited to): adapted accommodation, travel assistance, medical attendance, supportive equipment, adaption of learning materials, an accompanying person.